dmcmillan86/Python-PCAP-Certification/06-Conditionals-and-Loops-in-Python/Notes.md

 # Conditionals and Loops in Python

-When we write a script in Python remember the code is typical executed sequentially

-However, When we get into more dynamic control flow structures our code is no longer sequential.
-Such as if-then statements which creates two brances of code to possibly execute.
-Loops loop through a particular part of the code over and over again until the code predetermined amount of time

-Conditional statements create these branches of Code which makes a script more flexible and re-usable.
-In our If-then-else statement the IF uses relational operators to test the expression and if true the THEN sympbolized by a : is executed, Else ELSE is executed. elif is another powerhouse code that branches off code

-# Iterating Code with While Loops
+When writing a Python script, the code typically executes sequentially.
+However, control flow structures such as conditionals and loops allow for more dynamic behavior by breaking this sequential flow.
+These structures can create branches in the code or repeat specific sections until certain conditions are met.

+## Conditional Statements

+Conditional statements allow the script to branch into different paths based on specific conditions, making the code more flexible and reusable.

-While loops help eliminate repetitive code.
-Loops repeat blocks of code multiple times.
-The While statement uses relational operators to test an expression.
-A True result causes the code to execut, then return to the while. otherwise, execution skips past the loop block.
-At some point you do want the loop to stop or else you'll be stuck in what is called an infinite loop.
+- **If-then-else Statements**: The `if` statement uses relational operators to test an expression.
+If the condition evaluates to `True`, the code block following the colon (`:`) is executed.
+If `False`, the `else` block is executed.

+- **Elif Statements**: The `elif` (else if) keyword allows for multiple conditions to be tested in sequence after the initial `if` statement.
+This creates multiple branches for code execution.

+## Iterating Code with While Loops

+While loops allow a block of code to be executed repeatedly as long as a specified condition remains `True`.

+- The `while` statement tests an expression using relational operators.
+If the condition evaluates to `True`, the loop executes its code block and returns to the top to test the condition again.
+If `False`, the loop ends and the program moves to the next section of code.

+- **Infinite Loops**: Care should be taken to ensure that loops are given a stopping condition.
+Otherwise, you risk creating an **infinite loop** where the code continues to execute indefinitely.

-# Iterating Code with For Loops
+## Iterating Code with For Loops

-For loops require an iterable object
-The code will exectue for each value of the object Upon its completion code continues
+For loops require an **iterable object** (such as a list, tuple, or range).
+The loop executes a block of code for each value within the iterable object.

+- Once all the values have been processed, the loop finishes, and the program moves on to the next part of the code.

-# Conditional and Loop Control
+## Conditional and Loop Control

-Control Structures can be iterated or ended early by: Break, Continue, Else(looping), Pass Else, Executes what a loop is finished
+Control structures can be fine-tuned or interrupted early by specific control keywords:

-Break, exits a loop early and goes to end of code section Continue, Iterate a loop early pass, do nothing
+- **Break**: Exits a loop early, skipping any remaining iterations, and moves to the next section of the code.

+- **Continue**: Skips the current iteration and moves directly to the next iteration of the loop.

+- **Else (with Loops)**: The `else` block can be used with loops and will be executed once the loop completes all its iterations unless a `break` statement is encountered.

+- **Pass**: Does nothing.
+It is a placeholder that is syntactically required but does not result in any operation.